How many pages can Claude read?

 pdf-mcp’s pdf_read_pages tool sidesteps this by reading page ranges on demand.
 You never load all 200 pages at once, so the 100-page ceiling never applies.
 For larger documents where you don’t yet know which pages matter, pdf_search finds the relevant ranges first.
 A section-chunking approach goes further by reading logical units (chapters, subsections) instead of fixed page ranges, which cuts tool calls by roughly 9 per query on documents with clean TOCs.

-pdf-mcp is an open-source MCP server with seven tools that let Claude Code read large PDFs incrementally, solving the “PDF too large to process” error.
-Here’s how it works and how to set it up.
+pdf-mcp is an open-source MCP server with 13 tools that let Claude Code read large PDFs incrementally, solving the “PDF too large to process” error.

-I hit this while trying to analyze a technical standard with Claude Code.
-The document wasn’t unusual.
-About 150 pages, 30MB.
-But Claude Code simply refused to read it.
+I hit this while trying to analyze a technical standard: about 150 pages, 30MB, nothing unusual about it.
+Claude Code simply refused to read it.

 If you work with specs, standards, contracts, or long technical PDFs, you’ve probably seen this too.
 It’s not just Claude.
 Most AI coding assistants struggle with large documents.